Vincent-glitch/APIs-Analysis-and-Vacation-Planner/README.md

 * Open the [WeatherPy](notebooks/WeatherPy.ipynb) file and run the cells top down.
 * Open the [VacationPy](notebooks/VacationPy.ipynb) file and run the cells top down.
 - - -
+# Background
+Analysis: This Python script uses the CitiPy library and the OpenWeatherMapAPI to visualize the weather of 500+ random cities across the world of varying distance from the equator via scatter plots.
+Planner: Using  Jupyter-Gmaps and Google Places API this script will create a heat map that displays the humidity for every city used from the WeatherPy Analysis.
+This script then narrows down the locations to ones with ideal user input conditions.

 ## Weather Analysis

 This Python script uses  the CitiPy library and the OpenWeatherMapAPI to visualize the weather of 500+ random cities across the world of varying distance from the equator via scatter plots.